|Nutritional Guidelines (per serving)|

 - 4 red bell peppers

-- Cook the peppers in the boiling water until bright red and just tender, about 8-10 minutes.
+Cook the peppers in the boiling water until bright red and just tender, about 8 to 10 minutes.
 Drain peppers and blot dry with paper towels.

-- Fill each pepper with some of the seasoned ground beef mixture.
+Fill each pepper with some of the seasoned ground beef mixtures.
 Top with remaining queso fresco.